brayandm/backup-manager/README.md

 -   Overview

     -   Metrics about backups and migrations
-    -   Amount of backups and migrations per Week and Year
+    -   Amount of backups and migrations per week and year
     -   Free and Used Space in Storage Servers

 -   Setup Data Sources